rodekruis/data-service-catalogue/docs/payment/payment.md

 In the **Payment** page, you will find the oerview of included beneficiaries in the program.
 Depending on the program phases, PAs can have different statuses.
 The overview is particularly interesting for:

-- Finance Manager and Finance Officer to keep tracked of transactions statuses, successful and failed ones.
+- Finance Manager and Finance Officer to keep track of payment statuses, successful and failed ones.
-- CVA Manager and CVA Officer to keep informed and follow wether or not a PA is receiving cash support.
+- Whether CVA Manager and CVA Officer to keep informed and follow wether or not a PA is receiving cash support.
 - For donors that may want to view the ongoing payment processes and deadlines as required.

 Find out more about the payment and PA statuses on [this page](./list-status-payment-page.md)